MathewHDYT/OneShare/_docs/notes/haskell/monads_and_more.md

 Nothing
 ```

-In this manner, the applicative style `Maybe` supports a form of `exceptional` programming (applying pure function to argument that may fail) without the need to manage the propagation of failures ourselves.
+In this manner, the applicative style `Maybe` supports a form of `exceptional` programming, applying pure function to argument that may fail, without the need to manage the propagation of failures ourselves.

 ```haskell
 instance Applicative [] where